raspberrymilkyway/parser/README.md

 ## EXPLANATION
 "Python.g4" is the grammar file upon which I ran ANTLR.

-My project attempts to create a parse tree from python_test_code.py.
-Frankly, I have no idea how well it works, because I can't figure out how to run it, but each individual line I've tested works.
+My project attempts to create a parse tree from `python_test_code.py`.
+Frankly, I have no idea how well it works overall, because I can't figure out how to run it, but each individual line I've tested works.
 Most of the grammar I wrote can be used on any Python 3 file, I think, but some of it is specific to the test code because I couldn't figure out how to work around that.

+I tested the rules with each unique line of code I could find in `python_test_code.py`, to make sure it worked correctly.
+I did not figure out how to manage indentation, so I've submitted the last working version I have.

+Everything inside the "afterExecutingAntlr" folder is what appears after running `antlr4 Python.g4`; I wasn't sure what all should be turned in.

 ## SETUP / ENVIRONMENTAL STEPS
 For setup... *(I'm on Windows.)*